MOC-Labs-Review/MD-101T00-ManagingModernDesktops/Instructions/Labs/0202-Manage Device Enrollment into Intune.md

 7. On the Scope tags page, select **Next**.

-8. On the Assignments page, under Included groups, select **Select Add groups**.
+8. On the Assignments page, under Included groups, select **Add groups**.

 9. Select **Sales** and then click **Select** and then click **Next**.